 How to Touch Up Chipped Auto Paint

 If you don't cover paint chips with touch up paint, they'll rust and then you'll have a much bigger problem on your hands.
-The actual touch up is easy.
+Repairing chipped car paint is easy.
 Just buy touch up paint, fine tip paint applicators and wax and grease remover from any auto parts store.
 Clean the chip with the wax and grease remover and let it dry.
 Then dip the applicator in the paint and dab it onto the chip.
 Don't add too much or the paint will drip.
-Let it dry completely and apply wax after 30 days.
-Get the full guide to using auto touch-up paint here.
+Let it dry completely and apply wax after 30 days finish your car paint touch-up.

 Fix That Leaky Sunroof